G-Two/smoke-x-receiver/README.md

 ### Hardware

-An ESP32 with attached Semtech SX1276 LoRa transceiver is required.
+An ESP32 with attached Semtech LoRa transceiver operating in the 915 MHz ISM band is required.
 A combined ESP32+LoRa development board such as the [Heltec WiFi LoRa 32 (V2)](https://heltec.org/project/wifi-lora-32/) is ideal, but any ESP32 board with a SPI connected SX1276 will work.

-- The Smoke X operates in the 915 MHz ISM band
-- The default SPI pin connections are: CS: 18, RST: 14, MOSI: 27, MISO: 19, SCK: 5
-- If your hardware is wired differently, update the pin assignments by editing `sdkconfig.defaults` prior to building
+- SX127x LoRa modems are known to work
+- SX126x LoRa modems have not been tested (but might work?)

 ### Software